MegDie/occpollution/README.md

 The folder `\occpollution` contains all the main code.

-The `\report` folder contains a jupyter nootebook displaying different elements like widgets, maps and data visualization and some analysis (using ANOVA) to resume the entire project.
+The `\report` folder contains a jupyter nootebook displaying different elements like widgets, maps, data visualization and some analysis (using ANOVA) to resume the entire project.